Communications Policy

 2.4 Where necessary, official letters should be sent by the Clerk in the name of NPC using council letter headed paper.

-2.7 In the interests of Transparency, incoming/outgoing correspondence will not be regarded as private and confidential in terms of it being of restricted availability to Members and the Clerk even where this may have been requested by the originator, except where this conflicts with the Data Protection Act.
+2.7 In the interests of Transparency, incoming/outgoing correspondence will not be regarded as private and confidential in terms of it being of restricted availability to Members and the Clerk even where this may have been requested by the originator, except where this conflicts with the Data Protection Act 2018 and UK GDPR legislation or where legal privilege applies.

 3. Agenda Items for Council, Committees, Sub-Committees and Working Parties